siderolabs/talos/website/content/docs/v0.12/Reference/configuration.md

             - # Deterministically generated key from the node UUID and PartitionLabel.
               nodeID: {}
               slot: 0 # Key slot number for LUKS2 encryption.

+        # # Cipher kind to use for the encryption.
+Depends on the encryption provider.
+        # cipher: aes-xts-plain64

+        # # Defines the encryption sector size.
+        # blockSize: 4096

+        # # Additional --perf parameters for the LUKS2 encryption.
+        # options:
+        #     - no_read_workqueue
+        #     - no_write_workqueue
 ```